Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Validation

 Considering the 3D continuity equation,

 where $\vec{v} = (u,v,w)$ is the 3D wind vector.
 Hence, the left-hand side term of \eqref{ro:cte} might be interpreted as the vertical gradient of the pseudo-vertical velocity:

 Thus, the vertical gradient of the pseudo-vertical velocity equals $-\beta(\theta)$ times the horizontal component of the relative vorticity, $\xi=\hat{r}\cdot( \nabla \times \vec{v})$.
-If $\beta(\theta)$ is an unpair function and positive in the Southern Hemisphere, we identify this phenomenon as the vertical motions induced in the atmosphere by horizontal divergence or convergence at a certain level due to changes in $\xi$, as schematized in Figure \ref{fig:SH}.
+From eq. \eqref{continuity3d} and Fig. \ref{fig:SH}, we appreciate the similarity to the Ekman pumping phenomenon.
+If $\beta(\theta)$ is an odd function and positive in the Southern Hemisphere, we identify this phenomenon as the vertical motions induced in the atmosphere by horizontal divergence or convergence at a certain level due to changes in $\xi$, as schematized in Figure \ref{fig:SH}.
 This might be associated with e.g. the development of planetary waves.
 By choosing $\beta(\theta)=\beta_0 \sin \theta$ (an adimensional parameter), we set the maximum of the the relative vorticity at the poles and annul this term at the equator.
 In this way, we expect relatively high values of relative vorticity at mid to high latitudes, which is a realistic feature of the Earth's atmosphere.\\

-{\bf Parametric sensitivity}\\ Figure 3 illustrates the sensitivity of the model to changes in the parameters $\eta$, $\beta_0$ and $\lambda$.
+{\bf Parametric sensitivity}\\ Figure 3 illustrates the sensitivity of the model to changes in the parameters $\eta$, $\lambda$, and $\beta_0$.
 The default values given in Table 1, produce the velocity and temperature patterns in the upper left panel.
 Reducing the damping to 1/10 of the default value produces a pronounced resonance at $30^o$ latitude, dispersing the thermal energy from the equatorial region towards the poles and also spreading it along the equatorial belt.
+Compared to the Earth, in a denser atmosphere such as that of Venus, or less dense such as the one in Mars, $\eta$ would be much larger or smaller, respectively.
+This would give rise to reduced or enhanced resonance in the tropical regions, respectively.

+The model is highly sensitive to changes in $\lambda$, as seen in the lower right panel: reducing $\lambda$ by just 2.5\% from its default value produces a warming of the entire planet by around six degrees.
+In particular, in the Earth's atmosphere an increase in $CO_2$ is expected to lower atmospheric emissivity expressed as a reduction in $\lambda$.

 Reducing $|\beta_0|$ to 1/20 of its default value induces a significant reduction of density in the polar regions, which is responsible of the increase in temperature at high latitudes.
 According to \eqref{ro:cte}, the divergence (and hence the pseudo-vertical velocity) is proportional to $|\beta_0|$.
-Hence, reducing its value implies a less dynamic (more static) scenario, with "poorly-mixed" density distribution.
-The model is highly sensitive to changes in $\lambda$, as seen in the lower right panel: reducing $\lambda$ by just 2.5\% from its default value produces a warming of the entire planet by around six degrees.\\
+Hence, reducing its value implies a less dynamic (more static) scenario, with ``poorly-mixed" density distribution.